rhiday/Zipli-v3/docs/visual-context-guide.md

 - Profile page
 - Error states

-### Step 2: Upload to Lokalise
+### Step 2: Export Screenshots

-1. Go to **Screenshots** tab in Lokalise
+1. Save screenshots to your project's documentation folder
-2. Click **Upload screenshots**
+2. Organize by page/feature
-3. Select your images
+3. Reference in translation documentation

-### Step 3: Tag Keys to Screenshots
+### Step 3: Document Context

-1. Click on uploaded screenshot
+1. Create documentation for each screenshot
-2. Draw rectangles around text elements
+2. Note where text elements appear
-3. Link each rectangle to its translation key
+3. Link to translation keys
-4. Lokalise will show this context when editing
+4. Share with translators as needed

 ### Benefits: